 Setup of the AppleMAC OS X Agent

-In order to complete the assessment of a MAC device, we require you to install an agent onto the device.
+To complete the assessment of a MAC device, you must install an agent onto the device.
 The agent installation is a simple task but does require some command-line access (Terminal)

 Manual Deployment of the Agent

-You will need to have administrative (sudo) access to your device in order to install the agent.
+You will need administrative (sudo) access to your device to install the agent.

-1. Firstly, download the package file from the website URL we provided to you in the CE Plus Onboarding Email.
+- First, please download the package file from the website URL we gave you in the CE Plus Onboarding Email.

-2. You will then need to open a Terminal Window in order to install the Agent, using Finder, search for "Terminal"
+- You will then need to open a Terminal Window to install the Agent.
+Use Finder to search for "Terminal." and open it.

-3. You will now need to run the installation command, as sudo, however, if you try to run this at the moment, you will not have direct access to the file you downloaded when you sudo, therefore, we recommend a drag-and-drop of the file from downloads, into the terminal window, then editing the command you see.
+- You will now need to run the installation command as sudo.
+However, if you try to run this at the moment, you will not have direct access to the file you downloaded when you sudo.
+Therefore, we recommend dragging and dropping the file from downloads into the terminal window and editing the command you see.

 sudo installer -pkg /users/{your username}/Downloads/CyberTecCloudAgent.pkg -target /

-5. Once you see the installation has completed successfully, as above, you have one further command to execute
+- Once you see the installation has been completed successfully, as above, you have one further command to execute (we have emailed this to you, but the example is below)

 You should see the Terminal Window display that some permissions have been amended for the root account and the group wheel (or similar)

-6. At this point you can terminate the Terminal Session by typing "Exit" into the Terminal Window and then closing the Terminal Application
+- At this point, you can terminate the Terminal Session by typing "Exit" into the Terminal Window and then closing the Terminal Application.

-7. You will need to manually add the Permissions for the Privacy Features and Service
+- You will need to add the Permissions for the Privacy Features and Service manually

 QualysCloudAgent.app needs to be explicitly added to the allow list for below privacy